Ultimate Drift Hunters Tuning Guide

 As you may have guessed, both these extremes at the opposite ends of the scale are a little too much, and we feel that a front offset of around 3 cm is typically the sweet spot, although it varies from car to car.

-Getting the top of your tire flush with the fender without needing to change rims is the goal for the ultimate fitment.
+For the ultimate fitment, the goal is to get the top of your tire flush with the fender without needing to change rims.

 While a wide track offers superior traction, going too far with the rear offset will once again make the car look ridiculous.